bbauska/W3Cx-1of5-CSS.0x/README.md

 You\'ll want to style each of these differently to help your user understand the proper context for your text.
 One of the most important categories of text to stand out are your titles.
 </p>
-<h4>There are different aspects of text you can alter to make it stand out. </h4>
+<h4>There are different aspects of text you can alter to make it stand out</h4>
 <ul>
    <li>size</li>
    <li>font</li>